 This project is also about failure—the epic failure that is a shipwreck is echoed by the secondary, certain failure to “reconstruct” the ship.
 For many reasons, the artist was always destined to fail at this monumental endeavor.
 But this frees the project from the obligation of objective reporting and favors what Werner Herzog would call “ecstatic truth.”
 Art is a response to knowing something is impossible.

 Ali Silverstein (b.
 1980, London) lives and works in Los Angeles.
 She holds a BA from Columbia University in Visual Art and Comparative Religions, and an MFA in Painting from The Slade School of Art in London.
 Silverstein’s work has been featured in multiple international solo exhibitions with Bischoff/Weiss Gallery (London), Inga Gallery (Tel Aviv), and Albertz Benda Gallery (New York).
-Additionally, Silverstein has been an artist-in-residence at the Bialik space in Tel Aviv, and at the Esalen Institute in Big Sure.
+Additionally, Silverstein has been an artist-in-residence at the Bialik space in Tel Aviv.
 She was recently named an “Artist to Watch” in the “Women in the Arts” issue of Whitewall magazine.
 She has been exhibited in solo and group exhibitions across the US and abroad, and her works are held in a number of important private collections worldwide.

 Beginning in November, join us Fridays 6:00-7:00 for unique, free VIP tours of the 4 Solo Shows.
 Must reserve your spot ahead of time.

 Tours sponsored by Mister Car Wash